tsgates/arch-wiki-markdown/wiki/KDE.md

 Start akonaditray from package kdepim-runtime.
 Right click on it and select configure.
 In the Akonadi server configure tab, you can:

+-   Configuring Akonadi to use MySQL/MariaDB Server
+    -   If your home directory is on a ZFS pool, you will need to create & edit ~/.config/akonadi/mysql-local.conf to include:

+[mysqld]

+innodb_use_native_aio = 0

+This is issue is highlighted in MySQL#OS_error_22_when_running_on_ZFS

--   Configuring Akonadi to use MySQL Server running on the System
+-   Configuring Akonadi to use PostgreSQL Server
--   Configuring Akonadi to use sqlite
+-   Configuring Akonadi to use SQLite

 Running KDE without Akonadi